laroche/devstack/doc/source/configuration.rst

-By default tempest is downloaded and the config file is generated, but the tempest package is not installed in the system's global site-packages (the package install includes installing dependences).
+By default tempest is downloaded and the config file is generated, but the tempest package is not installed in the system's global site-packages (the package install includes installing dependencies).
 So tempest won't run outside of tox.
 If you would like to install it add the following to your ``localrc`` section: